DCC-EX/dcc-ex.github.io/docs/ex-rail/examples.rst

 Turn Track Power On at Startup
 ==============================

+Turning track power on or off in EX-CommandStation 5, the current version, is performed by the EX-Rail commands POWERON  POWEROFF; or in EX-CommandStation's native language, <1> or <0>

+Users of previous EX-CommandStation versions can either;
+   SETUP("<1 MAIN>")  or SETUP("<0 MAIN>")  or in EX-CommandStation's native language, <1> or <0>

-The current production release of |EX-R| does not have commands for turning track power on or off, but if you assign a speed to a loco in a sequence it will automatically turn the track power on.
-Using this feature we can fudge turning the track power on at startup.
+Another approach is to assign a speed to a loco in a sequence and track power will automatically turn on.
+EX-Rail cleverly knows that power must be on before a locomotive can move so it turns track power on at startup.

 .. code-block:: cpp